felipegirotti/cashmachine/README.md

 ## Improvements

-Use DTO to response,
+- Use DTO to response,
-Provider the Listener to catch the DTO and transform to json (avoid to use JMS) maybe the JsonSerializable
+- Provider the Listener to catch the DTO and transform to json (avoid to use JMS) maybe the JsonSerializable
+- Provide the possible errors code with a good description
+- Use the HATEOAS (Hypermedia As The Engine Of Application State)